nmc97/metabarcoding_at_cefas_tutorial/scripts/workshop_1/workshop_scripts_01.md

 # modify this line to remove samples manually.
 # here, sample Ts29 has fewer reads than the rest of the dataset so we will remove it
+# note that in the table "out" full file names with extensions are required e.g:"Ts29_1.fastq.gz"
 removed_samples<-c(removed_samples,"Ts29_1.fastq.gz")

 # clean up file names
+# change this if your file name is not structured as SAMPLENAME_fileextension.
+If there are "_" in your samplename you will need to change this.
 removed_samples.names <- sapply(strsplit(basename(removed_samples), "_"), `[`, 1) # check this works for your data

 # remove samples from filtFs, filtRs, sample.names